apache/trafficcontrol/docs/source/admin/quick_howto/ciab.rst

 Usage
 -----
 In a typical scenario, if the steps in `Building`_ have been followed, all that's required to start the CDN in a Box is to run ``docker-compose up`` - optionally with the ``-d`` flag to run without binding to the terminal - from the :file:`infrastructure/cdn-in-a-box/` directory.
 This will start up the entire stack and should take care of any needed initial configuration.
-The services within the containers are exposed locally to the host on specific ports.
-These are configured within the :file:`infrastructure/cdn-in-a-box/docker-compose.yml` file, but the default ports are shown in :ref:`ciab-service-info`.
+The services within the environment are by default not exposed locally to the host.
+If this is the desired behavior when bringing up CDN in a Box the command ```docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up``` should be run.
+The ports are configured within the :file:`infrastructure/cdn-in-a-box/docker-compose.expose-ports.yml` file, but the default ports are shown in :ref:`ciab-service-info`.
 Some services have credentials associated, which are totally configurable in `variables.env`_.

 .. _ciab-service-info:
 .. table:: Service Info